About Our School-Based Health Centers

 Do you take insurance?

-As with all Honor Community Health centers, our school health centers take all insurance types, including Medicaid.
-We even serve patients without insurance.
-However, we encourage all of our patients to enroll in health insurance.
-We can even help you enroll!
+As with all Honor Community Health centers, our school health centers accept all insurance types, including Medicaid.
+We also serve patients without insurance.
+However, we encourage all patients to enroll in health coverage—and we’re here to help with the process.

 Do your centers provide contraceptives?